arklumpus/TreeViewer/Readme.md

 Once the installer has finished, you can run TreeViewer by opening the App in your Applications folder.
 You can also run it from the command line by typing `TreeViewer` (or `TreeViewerCommandLine` for the command line version) in a terminal window.

-TreeViewer has been tested on macOS Catalina and Big Sur.
+TreeViewer has been tested on macOS Catalina (Intel x64), Big Sur (Intel x64), Monterey (Apple Silicon arm64), and Ventura (Apple Silicon arm64).

 ### Linux

-TreeViewer has been tested on Debian 11 (bullseye), Ubuntu 20.04.3 and 21.04, Linux Mint 20.2, openSUSE Leap 15.3, Fedora 34, and CentOS 7 and 8.
+TreeViewer has been tested on Debian 11 (bullseye), Ubuntu 22.04.1, Linux Mint 21.1, openSUSE Leap 15.4, Fedora 37, Arch Linux (March 2023), and CentOS 7.
+It may work on other distributions as well.

 Open a terminal window and download the installer using `wget` or `curl` (whichever you prefer/have available):